logo for strength-and-power-for-volleyball.com

 Having this extra 5 pounds of muscle on your body could allow you to burn calories roughly equal to a pound of fat every 14 to 20 days without making any other changes.

-Weight training also has a great benefit to your metabolism.
+Building strength for volleyball also has a great benefit to your metabolism.
 Researchers have discovered that basal metabolic rate is increased by about 15% from weight training.
 This metabolic effect is due to muscle being metabolically active.

 Muscle burns more calories than other body tissue even when you're not moving.